huangliang796-source/3367_maize_RVs_code_and_file/02-single_variants_GWAS/GWAS/README.md

 bgzip freq/$trait\.frq
 perl filter_marker.pl  freq/$trait\.frq.gz > wanted_variants
 ```
-Only SNP in the wanted_variants file were included for further analysis for a specific trait
+Only variants in the wanted_variants file were included for further analysis for a specific trait

 Follow this pipeline, the Output ps file looks like that:
 ```
 9_2639392	-14.19234009	3.132380403	6.117632368e-06